ccousensdanvers/LEAPSpicker/README.md

 # LEAPS Screening Cloudflare Worker

 A Cloudflare Workers app that screens **LEAPS candidates** using equity OHLCV data (Alpha Vantage), optionally fundamentals (FMP), and a pluggable options provider.
-It computes indicators locally, scores candidates, and exposes JSON + HTML endpoints.
+By default it monitors the top 20 highest-volume U.S. stocks via FMP, computes indicators locally, scores candidates, and exposes JSON + HTML endpoints.
 It can run on a daily cron.

 > For research/education only.
 Not investment advice.